-First year competitor - one who has not been a shooting member of any rifle club of any calibre.
+First year competitor - one who has not previously engaged in air rifle or 3 position smallbore rifle shooting.

-Junior - A competitor who is under the age of twenty-one years on the 31st December in the year of competition.
+Junior - Competitors will remain as Juniors until the 31st of December of the year in which they become 21 years of age.
 Proof of age may be required.

-Veteran - A competitor who is sixty years of age or over on the first day of the particular competition.
-Proof of age may be required.
+Veteran - A shooter who is sixty years of age or over on the first day of competition for the event.
+Proof of age maybe required